aditya1876/ML_Assignments/README.md

 # ML_Assignments
-Contains all assignments for ML
+Contains all assignments.

+Make individual directories for each module